 The web page of the Albion Beatnik Bookstore in Oxford, now closed (as usual) for business: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: was randomly decrepit and proven to be more than neo-bankrupt: it was so analogue it was anal and now deceased.

 The Albion Beatnik Press in January next year will publish twenty-four books of American and British writing.
 Each will have been published before the Second World War, some before the twentieth century, and most have been disregarded for many decades.
-They will include short stories by O. Henry, Willa Cather, Bret Harte, Sarah Orne Jewett and Alice Dunbar-Nelson (the last three are writers not so well known today this side of the Atlantic); novellas currently out of print by Henry James, E. F. Benson, Herman Melville and George Meredith; Jack London’s writing on boxing; novels by Ada Leverson, E. W. Hornung, Stella Benson and E. M. Delafield (the last two feature home front settings during the First World War); God’s Trombone by James Weldon Johnson with a new set of illustrations.
-Curiosities that perhaps might deserve to see the light of day.
-Included are a few titles that are self-indulgent, that is just a joy to publish — in particular a few spectacular short stories by F. Scott Fitzgerald (one of my favourite go-to writers of all time) and Elizabeth von Arnim’s The Enchanted April.
+They will include short stories by O. Henry, E. W. Hornung, Willa Cather, Bret Harte, Sarah Orne Jewett and Alice Dunbar-Nelson (the last three are writers not so well known today this side of the Atlantic); novellas currently out of print by Henry James, E. F. Benson, Herman Melville and George Meredith; Jack London’s writing on boxing; novels by Ada Leverson, Mary Webb, Stella Benson and E. M. Delafield (the last two feature home front settings during the First World War); God’s Trombone by James Weldon Johnson with a new set of illustrations, and the poetry of Charlotte Mew.
+Some curiosities that perhaps might deserve to see the light of day.
+Included are a few titles that are self-indulgent, that is just a joy to publish — in particular a few spectacular short stories by F. Scott Fitzgerald (one of my favourite go-to writers) and Elizabeth von Arnim’s The Enchanted April.

 It was her organ playing whilst in Rome in 1889, on holiday there with her parents — apparently their express intent had been to find a husband appropriate for their daughter — that drew her to the attention of a widowed, Prussian aristocrat, Graf von Arnim-Schlagenthin.
 Well-connected in German society, his courtship included taking Mary to visit Cosima Wagner for whom Mary played the organ.
 The count’s ardour was not reciprocated necessarily, but they married in 1891 and had five children.
 An uneasy stay in Berlin was followed by a move to the countryside of Pomerania on her husband’s rundown family estate at Nassenheide where, free from the repressive rigour and social deprivation of Junker society, Mary was much happier.
 The marriage however was not happy.
-Her husband was overpowering and constantly in debt (he was arrested once), and Mary found the experience of motherhood challenging; certainly she disliked giving birth, especially in Germany where medical comfort was shunned.
+Her husband was overpowering and constantly in debt (he was arrested once).
+One of his worst habits was to wash his dentures in his finger bowl after each meal, and Mary found the experience of motherhood challenging; certainly she disliked giving birth, especially in Germany where medical comfort was shunned.

 Von Arnim (her presumed surname became a social millstone as it prompted questions of loyalty in the Anglophone world within which she moved) was to be known commercially as Elizabeth and published under that name throughout her life, although she used the name Alice Cholmondeley once for the overtly anti-German propagandist novel Christine (1917).
 In time she came to sign her letters as Elizabeth even to her family and came to be called as such; Katherine Mansfield, both a member of her family and friend, certainly referred to her as Elizabeth.
 This might suggest von Arnim had a psychological need for an alternative self, an independent identity, not just from the rigidity and protocol of the Junker society she had unsuccessfully inhabited, but also from much of the obligation (and hardship) that had come with her privileged life and reluctant marriage.
 Even perhaps reluctant motherhood: as if to distance herself from expectations, she appeared at times to be emotionally dry or even careless with her children’s upbringing.
 At one point in her life she even worked for six months as a governess, to understand what poverty and lack of high status entailed, but, speculatively perhaps, to discover a different self.
 One American contemporary review of Elizabeth and Her German Garden noted the author’s anonymity: “She has told so much about herself in the book that she shrinks from identifying these confidences with a specific person.
 It is as though a stranger talked in the dark and fascinated everybody within reach of her melting voice and disappeared before the light was turned on.”